Unrud/video-downloader/README.md

 To display messages from **yt-dlp** run program with the environment variable `G_MESSAGES_DEBUG=yt-dlp`.

 To display information about GOBject references, start the program with the environment variable `G_MESSAGES_DEBUG=gobject-ref`.

+## Translation

+We're using [Weblate](https://hosted.weblate.org/engage/video-downloader/) to translate the UI.
+So feel free, to contribute translations over there.